 Westlandse kale is an original Dutch variety.
 It has fine, curled, medium-green leaves on 32-40” plants.
 Excellent taste.
 Can be grown as a baby leaf.
 55 days.
-Seed only.
+Seed count 500.

 Planting: Plant as soon as the ground can be worked, very frost tolerant.
 Sow 1⁄4-1⁄2 inches deep, 1 inch apart in rows 18-30 inches apart.
 Thin seedlings to 8-12 inches apart.
 Kale germinates easily in cool or warm soil temperatures with even moisture.